MKLab-ITI/pygrank/README.md

 all of which capture some commonly found types of rank propagation.
-If these are used on large graphs (with thousands or milions of nodes), we recommend passing a stricter tolerance parameter  `tol1.E-9` to these constructors to make sure that the poersonalization is propagated to most nodes.
+If these are used on large graphs (with thousands or milions of nodes), we recommend passing a stricter tolerance parameter  `tol1.E-9` to constructors to make sure that the personalization is propagated to most nodes.

 ### Adjacency Matrix Normalization